thibaultcha/lua-resty-mlcache/README.md

   cache.
 It can thus avoid your application from having to repeat such transformation upon every cache hit, such as creating tables, cdata objects, functions, etc...
+- `shm_set_tries`: the number of tries for the lua_shared_dict `set()` operation.
+When the lua_shared_dict is full, it attempts to free up to 30 items from its queue.
+When the value being set is much larger than the freed space, this option allows mlcache to retry the operation (and free more slots) until the maximum number of tries is reached or enough memory was freed for the value to fit.
+  **Default**: `3`.
 - `ipc_shm`: _optional_ string.
 If you wish to use [set()](#set),
   [delete()](#delete), or [purge()](#purge), you must provide an IPC (Inter-process communication) mechanism for workers to invalidate their L1